-The [new] terminology around all Japanese hand tools, and especially Japanese hand saws can be a little confusing when starting out, so I wanted to go over the basic saw models and terms...
+The terminology around all Japanese hand tools, and especially Japanese hand saws can be a little confusing when starting out, here are the most commonly used saw models and terms...

-Kataba Saw - this is probably the closest hand saw to that we see outside of Japan.
-Obviously your woodworking applications may be different but I would rate this as the next useful saw after the Ryoba.
+Kataba Saw - this is general purpose saw, probably closest to that we see outside of Japan.
 Made for deep cutting applications, the 2 main types of Kataba saw are the Universal and the Cross-Cut.
-The cross-cut saw is made for cutting across the grain of timber, while the universal hand saw is used for cutting both with and across the grain.
+The cross-cut saw is made for cutting across the grain of timber, while the universal is used for cutting both with and across the grain.
 Universal saws are also know as Hybrid Saws, just to make it more complicated.
-We tend to recommend the universal variant of Kataba saw as this is the most flexible in application.
+We tend to recommend the universal variant of Kataba saw when starting out as this is the most flexible in application.

-Dozuki Saw - even though all Japanese saws are very precise, this is next level precision.
+Dozuki Saw - Technically a kataba saw also but often grouped individually, sometimes referred to as a Japanese Dovetail Saw in the west.
+Even though all Japanese saws are very precise, the dozuki saw is next level precision.
 If you need something for ultra fine joinery, start here.
-You cannot go as deep with these hand saws due to the wide spine, but this strengthening element of the saw makes it ultra precise, great for dovetail joints and the like.
+You cannot go as deep with these hand saws due to the wide spine, but this strengthening element of the saw makes it ultra precise, great for dovetail joints, tenons and the like.

 Kugihiki Saw - These are flush cut saws with extremely flexible blades and appropriate teeth configurations to allow a cut flush against a surface.
 The saw can bend well past 90 degrees and cut against the face of an apposing surface